axe-api/docs/docs/getting-started/introduction/README.md

 You are going to be able to develop an API **10 times faster** with **Axe API**!

 ::: danger
-This project is **not ready** to use in production by now.
-This is an experiment for us to discover new areas.
-We plan to publish the stable version by the end of 2021.
+This project is **not ready** to use in production for now.
+Although it is just an experiment for us to discover new areas, we plan to publish the stable version by the end of **2021**.
 :::

 ## How It Works?